kyancey/mbed_snes_controller/README.md

 to match with how your wires are configured.
 The SNES controller wire pinout is available [here](https://pinoutguide.com/Game/snescontroller_pinout.shtml).
 Only three wires actually carry data so only three pins are needed.
 The other two relevant wires are VCC and GND.
+The remaining two wires are not connected to anything.
+They are dummy wires that can be safely ignored.

 #### Voltage Requirements
 **Note**: Remember that the microcontroller is acting